OpenFreeEnergy/openfe/docs/guide/protocols/relativehybridtopology.rst

 .. figure:: img/rbfe_thermocycle.png
    :scale: 50%

+   Thermodynamic cycle for the relative binding free energy protocol.

-This RBFE protocol uses a hybrid topology approach to represent the two ligands, meaning that a single set of coordinates is used to represent the common core of the two ligands while the atoms that differ between the two ligands are represented separately.
+The :class:`.RelativeHybridTopologyProtocol` uses a hybrid topology approach to represent the two ligands, meaning that a single set of coordinates is used to represent the common core of the two ligands while the atoms that differ between the two ligands are represented separately.
 An atom map defines which atoms belong